 The community of writers comprising the MFA Program for Poets and Writers at UMass believes that diversity in all respects makes writers and literature stronger and better.
 As a program that seeks to nurture the next generation of writers and their work, we are committed to creating a supportive environment for all of our students.
 We welcome applications from people of color, LGBTQIA students, international students, veterans, first-generation college students, students with disabilities, students from all historically underrepresented groups, and everyone who wishes to be among a community of writers that regards contemporary literature as a valuable and dynamic force for humanity in the world.

-- Applications for Fall 2018 admission for the MFA and the Writing Program Teaching Associateship must be submitted online no later than December 15, 2017.
-You must upload the Writing Program application as a miscellaneous document as part of your MFA application.
+- Applications for Fall 2019 admission for the MFA and the Writing Program Teaching Associateship must be submitted online no later than December 15, 2018.

 How To Apply

-The application process consists of two parts: an application to the MFA and, if you are seeking funding, an additional application to the Writing Program.
-The Writing Program application must be uploaded with your MFA application on SPIRE.
+The application process consists of two parts: an application to the MFA and an additional application to the Writing Program.

 Part I: Online Application to the UMass Graduate School for the MFA

 All application materials for the MFA must be submitted directly to the UMass Graduate School.
 This includes an original manuscript.
-You must choose to study in one genre, either poetry or fiction.
+You must choose to study in one genre, either poetry or prose.
 The online application and accompanying materials must be submitted by the December 15 deadline.
-Accompanying materials (e.g., transcripts, letters of recommendations, personal statement, resumé or c.v.) will be accepted through January 5, 2018.
+Accompanying materials (e.g., transcripts, letters of recommendations, personal statement, resumé or c.v.) will be accepted through January 5, 2019.

 Your application needs to include the following: